MarcinOrlowski/php-backup-maker/README.md

 have command line scripts working in Safe Mode (most probably you have this option turned off), as it needs to disable script timeout limits (it takes some time to process all the data).
-You also should check if memory_limit in your config file (/etc/php4/CGI/php.ini) is high enough.
-I don't believe default 8MB will do for anything.
+You also should check if memory_limit in your config file (/etc/php5/cli/php.ini) is high enough.
 If PHP aborts while processing your files throwing memory related errors, edit your config and increase it.
-I usually got 30MB (but even that wasn't enough for 45000 file set).

 Usage